cookEbox/draw/README.md

             - [x] draw button
             - [x] rubber button
             - [x] set colour function

+10. [ ] A simple question generator
+        - [ ] make a notepad appear as a floating window with two tabs
+        - [ ] make the floating notepad closeable
+        - [ ] print questions to the first tab
+        - [ ] print answers to the second tab

 11. [ ] Refactor Code
         - [ ] move all IORef to a single type